eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 2. The User can afterwards do a series of interactions with this Relying Party.
 3. If the User at a later point wishes to build upon previous interactions with this Relying Party, they should then be able to authenticate with the pseudonym used when registering.
 Thereby, the User "logs in" to the same account at the Relying Party.
 The User uses their Wallet Unit to perform this pseudonymous authentication.

 The Relying Party should be guaranteed that only the same User who registered the pseudonym can subsequently authenticate as this pseudonym towards the Relying Party.
+This implies that pseudonyms across multiple Users must be collision free i.e., no two Users can have the same pseudonym.
+Additionally, note that no guarantee is given to the Relying Party about how many such pseudonyms a User may control.
+One User may Use this to control several different accounts at the same Relying Party.

 > To support this use case verifiable pseudonyms must be supported.
 Alternatively, if the Relying Parties can also act as an Attestation Provider, then attested pseudonyms can also support this use case.
 In that case, the flow would be that the Relying Party (now acting as an issuer) either picks or let the User pick a pseudonym and attests this into a verifiable credential that the User stores.
 Later on the User can do a verifiable presentation to the Relying Party to authenticate as the pseudonym.